Andrea D'Errico

 Andrea D'Errico (/it/; born 24 March 1992) is an Italian professional footballer who plays as an attacking midfielder or forward for fifth-tier amateur side Arconatese.

 Career

 D'Errico scored his first Serie B goal on 7 May 2021, helping Monza beat Cosenza 3–0 away from home.
 On 7 July 2021, he left Monza after six seasons; he scored 48 goals in 204 games in all competitions.

 On 8 July 2021, D'Errico joined Serie C side Bari.

 On 9 January 2023, he joined Serie C side Crotone on loan.
 After returning to Bari and appearing in one 2023–24 Coppa Italia game for them, on 1 September 2023 D'Errico returned to Crotone on a new loan with a conditional obligation to buy.

 On 1 October 2024, D'Errico moved on loan to Sporting Dubai in the UAE Third Division League.

+Ad aprile 2026 sbarca in Kings League Italia con le Zebras con cui giocherà le ultime partite del secondo split prima di essere eliminato ai play-in.